traverseda/iiab-searchServices/README.md

  * Expose CLI commands for all API endpoints
  * Support clustering to minimize load on embedded devices
  * Extract data from many different types of files
+ * Configuration via env variables or env files, for "12factor" app compatibility.

 We use whoosh as our search engine, and huey with the sqlite backend as a task-queue, although it could also use redis for distributed crawling.

+There are a few things that are notably absent, namely

+ * Security, the /api/ endpoint is not secured.
+For any kind of production use consider securing it via your webserver configuration.
+ * Fair resource utilization, there is no rate limiting and even the normal search page could time out if you set a high enough *limit*, getting it to render all the results at once.

 # Alternatives